Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 They were silent for a moment, and then Allison looked up and raised the bottle towards the brightest point of light in the sky.
 "To Kirk.
 Whichever star that is, here’s hoping it protects you."

 "That’s Venus."
 Julian pointed out.
-“And I can’t toast ‘cause you’ve got my drink.”
+"And I can’t toast ‘cause you’ve got my drink."

 Allison finished it.
 "You got more?"